trailofbits/multiplier/docs/openssh-variant-analysis.md

 ```

 Here we told `mx-index` to save its database to `/tmp/openssh.db` (we'll need this soon), and its temporary workspace to the directory `/tmp/openssh.ws`.
 We can now delete `/tmp/openssh.ws`, as its only needed if we wanted to index additional projects into the same database.

+The `--generate_sourceir` flag is optional if you plan to do the Python scripting.
+It will produce a lot more errors as output, but the indexer should finish.

 ```bash
 rm -rf /tmp/openssh.ws